agalue/LGTM-PoC/README.md

 ## Start

+> Remember that the scripts use Linkerd by default.
+Check the notes above to use Istio or Cilium ClusterMesh.

-* Create anchor and issuer certificates for Linkerd:
+* Create anchor and issuer certificates for Cilium, Linkerd and Istio:

 ```bash
 ./deploy-certs.sh